Jérôme David: Early years

 Jérôme David was born in Rome, Italy, on 30 June 1823, nominal grandson of the painter Jacques-Louis David, and godson of Jérôme Bonaparte, King of Westphalia and Catharina of Württemberg, his wife.

 He was rumoured to be the natural son of King Jérôme.

 His family destined him for the navy, where he served from 1835 to 1837, but he took a dislike to this service and chose to join the army instead.

 He graduated from the École de Saint-Cyr on 1 October 1844 as second lieutenant of the Zouaves.

 David was in turn an aide to General Louis-Eugène Cavaignac, head of the bureau arabe at Lalla Maghnia on the Moroccan frontier, aide to General Paul de Ladmirault, aide to General Jacques Louis Randon the governor-general of Algeria, and finally commanding officer of the Beni-Massour circle in Kabylie.

 In 1853 he married Jeanne Cécile Elisa Merle, of Langon, Gironde, ex-wife of Mr. Despiet, a Bordeaux notary.

 In 1853–55 he was an aide to his reputed brother, Prince Napoléon Bonaparte, whom he followed in the Crimean War.

 David was made a captain of the 21st line regiment in 1854.

 He returned with the prince to France when the prince's physical and moral condition no longer allowed him to stay with the army.

 He resigned from the army in 1857.

 Political career

 Second French Empire

-In 1854, David was elected Mayor of Langon and general councilor of the Gironde for the canton of Saint-Symphorien.

-He ran for election to the legislature for the 3rd constituency of Gironde on 22 June 1857 but was defeated.

-He ran again on 1 May 1859, for the 4th constituency of Gironde, La Réole, and was elected.

-He sat with the dynastic majority, and spoke in favour of free trade on the eve of the Treaty of Commerce with England.

-David was reelected on 1 June 1863 for the 4th constituency of Gironde.

-He continued to support the Emperor's personal policy.

-For three successive years, he served in the capacity of the secretary of the Corps législatif.